jeffmiles63/kokkos-spack/README.md

   return options
 ````
 To accomplish this, `nvcc_wrapper` must depend on MPI (even though it uses no MPI).
-This has the unfortunate consequence that Kokkos CUDA projects not using MPI will implicitly depend on MPI, anyway.
+This has the unfortunate consequence that Kokkos CUDA projects not using MPI will implicitly depend on MPI anyway.
 This behavior is necessary for now, but will hopefully be removed later.
 When using environments, if MPI is not needed, you can remove the MPI dependency with:
 ````